Introduction to DevOps…

 This flow may vary from organization to organization as per the requirement.

 - Developers develop the code and this source code is managed by Version Control System tools like Git etc.

-- Developers send this code to the Git repository and any changes made in the code is committed to this Repository.
+- Developers send this code to the Git repository and any changes made in the code are committed to this Repository.

-- Jenkins pulls this code from the repository using the Git plugin and build it using tools like Ant or Maven.
+- Jenkins pulls this code from the repository using the Git plugin and builds it using tools like Ant or Maven.

 - Configuration management tools like puppet deploys & provisions testing environment and then Jenkins releases this code on the test environment on which testing is done using tools like selenium.

-- Once the code is tested, Jenkins send it for deployment on the production server (even production server is provisioned & maintained by tools like puppet).
+- Once the code is tested, Jenkins sends it for deployment on the production server (even the production server is provisioned & maintained by tools like a puppet).

-- Docker containers provides testing environment to test the build features
+- Docker containers provide the testing environment to test the build features